danwells96/ARISES/DocFiles/Meeting Minutes.md

 **Actioned:**
 * Status indicator for food working
-* In the health section the number of days shown in the table can be changed and they can be filtered based on tags
+* In the health domain the number of days shown in the table can be changed and they can be filtered based on tags
-* Cells in the food section expand to show nutritional information and in the health section expand to show glucose information summaries and a view button, which if pressed takes you to that day on the bi-focal display.
+* Cells in the food domain expand to show nutritional information and in the health domain expand to show glucose information summaries and a view button, which if pressed takes you to that day on the bifocal display.
-* A favouriting system is operational in the healt hdomain.
+* A favouriting system is operational in the health domain.
+* Added a line for temporary basal rate on the graph

 Focus group minutes: [Focus Group Report](https://danwells96.github.io/ARISES/focus-group-report.html)
 </p>